mvolkmann/blog/src/swift.md

 where all the elements have the same type.
 The element type must be specified when a `Stack` instance is created using a "type parameter".

+Any number of type parameters can be specified inside angle brackets, separated by commas.
 By convention, type parameter names are CamelCase, beginning with an uppercase letter.
-Any number of type parameters can be specified, separated by commas.
+Type parameters can be used anywhere a type can appear inside the definition including properties, variables, parameters, and return types.

 ```swift
 struct Stack<Element> {